poldracklab/tacc-openneuro/README_mriqc.md

 # ds000000 - MRIQC derivatives

-This dataset is a BIDS Derivatives dataset resulting from running MRIQC on [ds000000](https://openneuro.org/datasets/ds000000).
+This dataset is a BIDS Derivatives dataset resulting from running MRIQC vVERSION on [ds000000](https://openneuro.org/datasets/ds000000).

 ## Methods